Features Pricing How It Works About Client Login Free Audit

-This page is built to answer the real questions behind STR Engine: what it is, how it fits with your PMS, what gets automated, what still needs human oversight, how onboarding works, how pricing works, what happens to your data, and what kind of operator STR Engine is actually built for.
+This page answers the real questions behind STR Engine: what it is, how it fits with your PMS, what gets automated, how rollout works, how monitoring works, what clients keep, and how the commercial model is structured.

 The positioning questions people need answered first.

-STR Engine is a Cross-Operational Automation platform for independent short-term rental operators.
-It is designed to automate the repeatable operational work happening around your business: guest inquiries, booking workflows, maintenance coordination, review management, and day-to-day visibility across the portfolio.
+STR Engine is a cross-operational automation platform for independent short-term rental operators.
+It automates the repeatable operational work happening around the business: guest communication, booking workflows, maintenance coordination, review management, and visibility across the portfolio.

-The simplest way to think about it is this: your PMS remains your PMS, your listings remain your listings, and your operation remains your business.
-STR Engine is the automation layer built around that operation so fewer critical workflows depend on copy-paste, manual follow-up, or one person holding the whole business together through sheer effort.
+The simplest way to think about it is this: your PMS remains your PMS, your listings remain your listings, and your business remains your business.
+STR Engine is the operational layer built around that system so fewer critical workflows depend on manual follow-up or one person holding everything together through effort alone.

 Core line: Keep your PMS.
 STR Engine builds the operational automation layer on top of it.